On the Sample Efficiency of Inverse Dynamics Models for Semi-Supervised Imitation Learning: Understanding IDM-based policies

 \textbf{Simple analytic form for $\idm^*$ but not for $\expert$.} We now show that the ground-truth IDM $\idm^*$ can be expressed as a linear classifier, while the expert $\expert$ cannot.
 In a maze, executing an action deterministically moves the agent in the corresponding direction by one unit unless a wall prevents this move.
 Since the expert policy $\expert$ never runs into a wall, its induced ground-truth IDM $\idm^*$ takes a particularly simple form.
 Indeed, this can be seen by noticing that, when avoiding walls, we can exactly infer the action taken from the state difference $\nobs - \obs$.
 For example, when $\nobs - \obs = (1, 0)^\intercal$, we can infer $\act = \texttt{right}$; when $\nobs - \obs = (-1, 0)^\intercal$, we can infer $\act = \texttt{left}$; and so on.
 Since the points $\{(1, 0), (-1, 0), (0,1), (0,-1)\}$ are linearly separable and because the map $(s, s') \mapsto s' - s$ is linear, we can express $\idm^*(a \mid s, s')$ as $\softmax_a(V(\obs,\nobs))$ for some matrix $V \in \sR^{4\times 4}$.
 We make this construction explicit in Appendix~\ref{app:explicit_form_idm_pos}.
 In other words, $\idm^* \in \gH_\text{low}$, i.e. $\hat h$ is unbiased.
 This explains why the low-capacity VM-IDM obtains perfect test accuracy in Figure~\ref{fig:maze_complexity} when trained on sufficiently many labeled samples.
 Now contrast this with the expert policy $\expert(\act \mid \obs)$.
 For complex mazes, there is no obvious simple rule mapping the state $\obs$ to the optimal action $\act$.
 At the very least, it cannot be expressed by a linear classifier, as was the case for $\idm^*$.
 The expert $\expert$ has to somehow ``memorize'' all the trajectories leading to the end of the maze.
 In this case, the expert policy $\expert$ is much more complex than its corresponding ground-truth IDM $\idm^*$.
 The story is similar when the state $s$ is an image of the maze: We can formally show that the IDM $\idm^*$ can be expressed with a simple single layer convolutional neural network (see Appendix~\ref{app:explicit_form_idm_img}) while it appears the policy cannot (as suggested by its inferior performance in Figure~\ref{fig:maze_complexity}).
+In most realistic settings, we do not expect to always be able to write down a simple analytic form for the ground-truth IDM (otherwise, why would one learn it from data?) but we believe these examples serve as useful illustrations capturing the essence of our argument.

 \textbf{Generalization via capacity control.} \textit{Capacity control} as a method to reduce variance is well-known: Reducing the size of the hypothesis class reduces the variance of the predictor.
 This common wisdom is formalized by the classical literature on statistical learning theory~\citep{ShalevBen2014understanding,MohriRostamizadehTalwalkar18} which proposes quantitative measures of complexity for hypothesis classes which upperbound, with high probability, the difference between the generalization loss and the empirical loss of a learned predictor.
 Measures of complexity include the VC dimension~\citep{VCdim} as well as the Rademacher complexity~\citep{Rademacher,RademacherBartlett}.
 These generalization bounds establish that controlling the capacity/expressivity of an hypothesis class reduces the variance of the learned predictor.
 This explains why the low-capacity VM-IDM policy (which we just showed is unbiased) outperforms the high-capacity one in the low-data regime.